BackupTheBerlios/gut-svn/Trunk/README.txt

-GameGuts - A Unified Toolkit for Game Engine Development Version @BUILD@ (@DATE@)
+GameGuts - A Unified Toolkit for Game Engine Development Version 0.2.6 (2005-12-21)

- Copyright (c) 1999-@YEAR@ by Jason Perkins
+ Copyright (c) 1999-2005 by Jason Perkins
  All Rights Reserved

 ABOUT THIS RELEASE

- The project scaffolding is now in place.
-Over the next few versions I will be starting the basic platform abstraction services including windowing, user input, and access to the system timer.
+ Basic platform abstraction is handled.
+The next series of releases will focus on creating a simple graphics system abstraction with basic rendering and state management.

  For more information, including complete documentation, visit the project website at http://gut.sourceforge.net/